Connecting the Dots Between Service and Hospitality

 asked many questions about how to leverage our unique experience to make us a different and

-worthy competitor against the other virtual assistant companies in our competitive corner of
+worthy competitor against the other virtual assistant and fractional executive assistant companies in our competitive corner of the Internet.

 Those discussions and questions revolved around: